thkukuk/rdi-installer/README.md

 ## Images

-This project will build several images:
+This project will build the folowing images:

 * `rdi-installer-<version>.<arch>.efi` is an EFI binary file that can be stored on an ESP partition and booted directly from the UEFI firmware.
 * `rdi-installer-<version>.<arch>.img` is a disk image which can be written to an USB stick and contains the EFI binary file.
-There is a script `add_extra_partition.sh` with extends the image with a second partition with the filesystem label "images".
-A raw disk image with the OS can be copied to this partition and the installer will automatically mount the partition and provides the images on it as installation source.
+There is a script [add_extra_partition.sh](images/scripts/add_extra_partition.sh) with extends the image with an additional partition.
+This can be used to create a parition `images`, on which raw disk images can be copied and the installer will automatically mount the partition and provides the images on it as installation source.
+Or a `combustion` partition with a combustion config to personalize the image later.
+The script can create as many partitions with a filesystem, label and size as needed.
 * `rdi-installer-<version>.<arch>.efi` is a disk image which can be written to an USB stick and uses `systemd-boot` as bootloader with the classical linux kernel and initrd setup.
 This image allows to modify the kernel cmdline.

 **Secure Boot:**